 If working out makes your eyes roll into the back of your head, trust us, we get it.
 The thing is, you need to burn more calories than you consume in order to lose weight.
 As such, below, we've lined up some simple metabolic workouts (videos included!) to build muscle and help your body rev up its calorie-burning abilities.
 Ready?
 Keep scrolling!

 For those who are just starting out, try this 30-minute dumbbell workout for beginners.
-These weights from Cap are a great place to start.

 This series of weight movements is a bit more complex.
 Do it for as long as you can stand with as much weight as you can tolerate, and work your way up in both time and intensity.